-As of September 30, 2022, our principal source of liquidity were cash and cash equivalents of \$94.1 million which were held for working capital purposes and restricted cash of \$12.2 million.
+As of December 31, 2022, our principal sources of liquidity were cash and cash equivalents of \$30.2 million which were held for working capital purposes and restricted cash of \$12.3 million.
 The restricted cash was procured through a county bond and is accessed for financing capital projects.
+As of December 31, 2022, the Company had \$55.0 million of investments in debt securities classified as available-for-sale with short-term maturities of less than one year and carried at fair value.
+The Company's available-for-sale securities investment portfolio is primarily invested in highly rated securities, with the primary objective of minimizing the potential risk of principal loss.